 For example, a virgin girl may lose the chance to marry an equivalent man she deserves or may have to marry a widowed man after being raped.
 Similarly, a married woman may face the probability of being divorced by her husband.
 Therefore, an ‘equivalent marriage gift’ penalty is imposed on the perpetrator.

 c.
 Hukumat al-Adl: The compensation to be paid in the case that the aggrieved party loses the economical benefits she owns.
 Its amount is determined and decided by the experts in a proper method.
 As an example, the perpetrator is bound to pay such compensation when the aggrieved party loses her job, or her environment, or her prestige.

 Since the perpetrator has forcibly harmed an organ, which is legally and ethically forbidden to be touched, he deserves his organs being harmed.
 The damage caused by the perpetrator will influence the aggrieved party till the end of her life.
 Due to this characteristic of the crime, the punishment on the perpetrator must also be permanent.
 The only punishment with this characteristic is surgical castration.
 Therefore, punishment for rape is surgical castration.

-And regarding the other objections that the punishment is severe: severity of the punishment sources from severity of the crime.
+And regarding the other objections that the punishment is severe: severity of the punishment sources from the severity of the crime.
 Punishment for ordinary theft is amputation of one hand only; but in case of theft by fraud, one foot is amputated in addition to one hand (See Qur’an 5:33).
-Severity of the punishment increases by severity of the crime.
+The severity of the punishment increases by the severity of the crime.

 Translator’s Note: The word we translate as ‘marriage gift’ is ‘mehr’.
 Mehr is money or properties given to the bride, and NOT to any of her relatives, by the groom upon marriage.
 Details about mehr may be found on the following link: http://www.islamandquran.org/fatwas/mehr.html